YosysHQ/yosys/docs/source/using_yosys/synthesis/memory.rst

 Memory handling
 ===============

-The :cmd:ref:`memory` command
+The `memory` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the RTL netlist, memory reads and writes are individual cells.
 This makes consolidating the number of ports for a memory easier.
-The :cmd:ref:`memory` pass transforms memories to an implementation.
+The `memory` pass transforms memories to an implementation.
 Per default that is logic for address decoders and registers.
 It also is a macro command that calls the other common ``memory_*`` passes in a sensible order: